Interactions and usability with Windows Phone

-Consider using standard system controls as a model for operation in your custom controls.
+Consider using system standard controls as a paradigm for operation in your custom controls.
+For example, consider using graphical elements that operate as buttons, check boxes, and other controls.
 If your controls will be used during content viewing, make them discreet.
 Controls should fade out during full-screen viewing.

 To provide a consistent experience throughout the Windows Phone platform, it's important to follow a common structure when you place buttons.
 This way, you provide a consistent and simple structure for users to navigate through.